 If you are a beach lover, head over the boardwalks, and when you hit the sand, walk in either direction a short distance and find your own little quiet piece of paradise.
 Spend time swimming in the beautiful blue-green waters of the Gulf of Mexico or just lay back on your beach towel and let your batteries recharge.

-I enjoy hiking the park’s three-mile nature trail.
+I enjoy hiking the park’s 3-mile nature trail.
 Spending time walking among the slash pine, some of them over 100 years old, is a relaxing experience.
 About a mile in to your hike, you will come upon large live oak trees, and, if it has rained recently, the limbs will be draped with bright green resurrection fern.

 Take a minute, close your eyes and breath in.
 Smell the scent of this beautiful forest.
-It is hard to imagine that you are only one mile from one of the most densely populated areas in Florida.
+It is hard to imagine that you are only 1 mile from one of the most densely populated areas in Florida.

 A little farther down the trail you will come to the Scharrer Homestead.
 All that remains now is a foundation and chimney.
 Think about what it must have been like as a small child growing up on an island.